Travel Advice

 For Austria, your passport must be as follows:

-• Expiry date must be at least 3 months after the day you leave Austria
+Expiry date must be at least 3 months after the day you leave Austria (we recommend having at least 6 months validity to avoid any issues)

 To check the passport requirements for Austria, visit the Foreign Office website.
 Please remember to allow plenty of time to apply for a new passport if required.

-ETIAS expected for EU trips from Spring 2025
+ETIAS now expected for EU trips in last quarter of 2026

-All non-EU passport holders will need to apply online for an ETIAS from late Spring 2025
+All non-EU passport holders will need to apply online for an ETIAS (no action is required from travellers at this time)

 Visa rules for non-UK passport holders in your group